br-automation-com/vscode-brautomationtools/README.md

 Check out the [_VS Code documentation_](https://code.visualstudio.com/docs/editor/tasks) for further information about tasks.

-### Show errors and warnings of Automation Studio build
+### Show errors and warnings of Automation Studio build in source code

 The B&R Automation Tools extension shows the error and warning output of a build task.
 The errors and warnings will show up in the Problems window, in the workspace browser and in the editor of the file where the issue was detected.

 ![Show build errors and warnings](Doc/Screenshots/ShowBuildErrorsAndWarnings.png)

-### Auto completion for C/C++ programs and libraries

-The B&R Automation Tools extension provides information to the [_C/C++ extension_](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) specific to an Automation Studio project.

-This enables to use IntelliSense within C/C++ programs and libraries of Automation Studio projects.
-IntelliSense is also provided for variables, types, functions and function blocks within IEC files (*.var, *.typ, *.fun).

-Currently the extension uses the header files created during an Automation Studio build to provide this information.
-Therefore after adjusting any of the IEC files, you need to build your project to get proper IntelliSense.
-A build of the cross reference is sufficient to create the header files.

 ### Detecting installed B&R Automation Studio versions

 B&R Automation Tools finds Automation Studio versions installed on the developer PC.
-The Information of the installed Automation Studio versions is used to provide Information for other features, such as build, code completion...
+The information of the installed Automation Studio versions is used to provide information for other features, such as build, code completion...

 The directory in which the Automation Studio versions are searched must be configured with the setting `vscode-brautomationtools.environment.automationStudioInstallPaths`.
 The default value is ```["C:\BrAutomation"]```.